 Step Four: Repentance leads to dependence.

 Depend on the living Christ inside you for that change to take place, whatever it is.
 Our Lord Jesus Christ is not interested in our compliance or outward conformity as much as He desires our obedience from the heart.

-For sexual immorality: Memorize 1 Thessalonians 4:1-8 and any other scriptures that deal with staying pure and not rejecting God’s instructions.
+Using sexual immorality as an example: Memorize 1 Thessalonians 4:1-8 and any other scriptures that deal with staying pure and not rejecting God’s instructions.
 Be sensitive to the Spirit’s nudging when you are tempted to do otherwise.
 And, choose to desire a life that pleases God.
 It’s okay to say, “Lord Jesus, I can’t do this on my own.
 I trust you to do this in me and through me.”
 Then, watch what He does!

 Forgiven…no longer burdened

 Because you’ve trusted Christ and are now found in Christ, you can know and live with confidence that you are forgiven…no longer burdened by your sin and guilt.
 Allow Jesus to cleanse your conscience from any residual guilt.
 Will you take Him at His word?
 If there is any past sin for which you are still feeling guilty, claim God’s complete forgiveness today.

 “Thank You for forgiving me, thank You for cleansing me…Thank You for being bigger than my sins, and being able to turn things around in ways I cannot imagine.
 With Jesus’ help, I receive the assurance that You have forgiven me.
 Help my heart catch up with my head on this.
 Help me to see that You allowed me to go down that dark path into sin because You are able to redeem even the worst things we do.”
 (Sue Bohlen, Probe Ministries, Sept.
 2012)